ardnew/libpvc/README.md

 An [example adapter](include/pvc/arduino.hpp) is included for reference using the [Wire library from the Arduino core API](https://www.arduino.cc/reference/en/language/functions/communication/wire/).

-Using the INA260 driver on Arduino could look like the following:
+Using the INA260 driver on Arduino could look as simple as the following.
+But, please, refer to [the example](examples/platformio/src/main.cpp) for a more complete reference with comments and sensor configuration.

 ```c++
 #include <Arduino.h>